 A good compass is a small investment and will help you find your way from wherever you are to where you need to be.
 Of course, that means knowing where you are going, so you’ll need some topographic maps of the area to go with your compass.
 While it is theoretically possible to perform a self-rescue without a compass, it is extremely difficult to do.
 We do have an article about how to navigate without a compass, but you’re better off just having a reliable compass with you anytime you venture into the wilderness.

 I would recommend going with the military style compass, as that has the advantage of having passed the test of time.
-While there are other good compasses out there, the military style one is less expensive and easy to use.
+While there are other good compasses out there, the military style one is less expensive and easy to use (see a list of other useful military style gear here).
 They’re also extremely durable, which is a big plus for a piece of equipment that could end up saving your life.
 We have a list of our recommended best survival compasses right here if you don’t have one or the one you have is flimsy and unreliable.